mauriciojost/olympus-photosync/README.md

 ## 2.a.
 Download and install the application

+You need to install `Java 1.8.40` or higher as a first step.

-The installation procedure depends on your operating system.
+The remaining installation procedure depends on your operating system.
 See below all releases:

 [![All releases](https://img.shields.io/badge/all-releases-22bb22.svg)](https://github.com/mauriciojost/olympus-photosync/releases/)